Blockchain is a decentralized distributed network that offers higher transparency, security, and immutability.

 This type of Blockchain consensus protocol is also called ‘Ethereum of China’ and can be a helpful resource in building a ‘smart economy’ by digitising assets and offering smart contracts on the blockchain.

-Another basic yet prime blockchain consensus model that every mobile app development agency working with Blockchain must be familiar with is DAG.
+Another basic yet prime blockchain consensus model that every mobile app development services company working with Blockchain must be familiar with is DAG.

 In this type of Blockchain consensus protocol, every node itself prepares to become the ‘miners’.
 Now, when miners are eradicated and transactions are validated by users itself, the associated fee reduces to zero.
 It becomes easier to validate transactions between any two closest nodes, which makes the whole process lightweight, faster, and secure.